 Use Wired Network and Authorizations for Sensitive Information and Equipment

-Wireless devices that use RFID are convenient, but they are by nature less secure than wired connections, which are far more difficult for hackers to gain access to and infiltrate.
+Wireless devices that use RFID access control are convenient, but they are by nature less secure than wired connections, which are far more difficult for hackers to gain access to and infiltrate.
 So make wired connectivity a must for the most sensitive parts of your network: things like server rooms that store customer info, proprietary information, or operational consoles for important equipment.

 Robust Physical Security